Obsessed (Mariah Carey song): Remixes

 On June 16, 2009, an accompanying remix featuring rapper Gucci Mane was released alongside the original.
 The song kept to its original arrangement and vocals, only adding ad libs throughout the song, as well as adding a new intro and replacing the bridge with another verse by Mane.
 Two days before the remix's release, Jasmine Dotiwala, Carey's longtime friend tweeted regarding it, saying "Listening to 'Obsessed' remix on repeat, -guest rapper-cant tell u who it is but he put the G in Ghetto!
 Sick combo-hotness."
 In an interview with MTV News, Mane described the remix as his "biggest collaboration yet":

 Shout-out to Mariah Carey and her whole squad and my boy Chris Lighty.
 He got me and Mariah together.
 I appreciate it.
 He put me on there as well as her.
 Both of them are smart for doing that.
 The song came out hard.
 Mariah knew I wanted to do a song with her.
 It finally happened, and it turned out hard.
 I just flew up there to New York, went in the studio with her.
 I flew right out and went back on the road.
 When I do a song with people, I like to really get in the studio with them so I could feel they swag and they could feel mine.
 The music comes out better.

 Gucci Mane mentioned in his book, The Autobiography of Gucci Mane, that Mariah Carey wanted him to fly out to New York City just to meet her, but when he got to the studio she wasn't there.
 Mane first thought that it was a waste of time and he could have easily done the song from Atlanta.
 He was ready to leave after finishing his verse on the song when Carey appeared and it seemed like she had been there the whole time waiting for him to finish.
 Carey loved Mane's verse and even asked for his advice on some of the other songs she had for her upcoming album.

 Aside from the primary remix, Memoirs of an Imperfect Angel included four additional remixes that were released on a separate CD along with the original.
-It was packaged in a separate sleeve, and included the remix featuring Mane, and versions done by Jump Smokers, Tim Cahill, Seamus Haji and Friscia & Lamboy.
+It was packaged in a separate sleeve, and included the remix featuring Mane, and versions done by Jump Smokers, Cahill, Seamus Haji & Paul Emanuel and Friscia & Lamboy.